ejane-jared/docker-flask-app/README.md

 docker images
 ```

-Example output of `docker images`.
+Example output of `docker images`
 ```
 REPOSITORY   TAG       IMAGE ID       CREATED          SIZE flaskapp     v1        33fc7ce77c98   2 hours ago      91.7MB
 ```

-### Step 10: Run the image in a docker container
+### Step 8: Run the image in a Docker container

+Once the docker image has been built, enter the following command to run the docker image in a docker container
 ```
 docker run -d -p 5000:5000 flaskapp:v1
 ```

-(Optional) Verify the container is running with the following command.
+(Optional) Verify the container is running with the following command
 ```
 docker ps
 ```